aramirezreyes/aramirezreyes/README.md

 ### Argel Ramírez Reyes.
-Atmospheric Science PhD Student at UC Davis
+Atmospheric Science PhD candidate at UC Davis

 * I try to understand how tropical cyclones work and form, and in general the atmospheric fluid dynamics.